ByteDecoder/js13k2020/README.md

 ## 404 Mission

+Exploring in an unknow underwater facility, your mission on the *Anegelizer (Project 404)* submarine, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.

+How many missions, could you survive with the *Angelizer*?

-Procedural dungeon roguelike that increases the replayability.
+404 Mission game is based on a procedural dungeon roguelike that increases the replayability.

 - Objective
   - Collected all the 404 cards required in each mission level and try to survive the major number of missions
-  - Player will survive until the time is depleted or getting an impact from a mine
+  - The Player will survive until the time is depleted or getting an impact from a mine
 - Controls
   - Arrow keys to move the player submarine